SurceBeats/PYLedX/README.md

 -------------------
 0. Make sure you followed all steps in https://wiki.52pi.com/index.php?title=ZP-0128 to make it work first
 1. Run "sudo pip install rpi_ws281x"
-2. Test the pyledx.py script by running sudo python3 pyledx.py
-3. Play with the flags (-c, --white, --purple, etc...)
-4. Confirm it's working
-5. Place the pyledx.py file on a directory you'll remember, we'll use the following path
+2. Place the pyledx.py file on a directory you'll remember, we'll use the following path

           /home/surce/pyledx.py
-6. Disable minitower_moodlight.service by using the following command
+3. Disable minitower_moodlight.service by using the following command

           sudo systemctl disable minitower_moodlight.service

-7. STOP minitower_moodlight.service by using the following command
+4. STOP minitower_moodlight.service by using the following command

           sudo systemctl stop minitower_moodlight.service

+5. Test the pyledx.py script by running sudo python3 pyledx.py -c --white
+6. Confirm it's working
-8. Find a color option which suits your needs by looking at the help dialog by typing
+7. Find a color option which suits your needs by looking at the help dialog by typing

           sudo python3 pyledx.py -h